BuggyPasta/HomeTunes/README.md

 ### Prerequisites
 - Docker and Docker Compose installed
 - Dockge instance running
-- NAS with NFS or SMB share containing MP3 files
+- A local directory on the host containing your MP3 files

 ### Steps